 Academic Motivation Scale (AMS)

-The AMS (Vallerand et al., 1992) draws heavily from the SDT proposed by Deci and Ryan (1985), which identifies “several distinct types of motivation” (Ryan & Deci, 2000) in a continuum, from amotivation and unwillingness to act, to passive compliance, to active personal commitment.
-The AMS consists of 28 items subdivided into seven subscales assessing three types of intrinsic motivation (intrinsic motivation to know, to accomplish to things, and to experience stimulation), three types of extrinsic motivation (external, introjected, and identified regulation), and amotivation.
+The AMS (Vallerand et al., 1992) draws heavily on the SDT proposed by Deci and Ryan (1985), which identifies “several distinct types of motivation” (Ryan & Deci, 2000) in a continuum, from amotivation and unwillingness to act to passive compliance and then to active personal commitment.
+The AMS consists of 28 items subdivided into seven subscales assessing three types of intrinsic motivation (intrinsic motivation to know, to accomplish things, and experience stimulation), three types of extrinsic motivation (external, introjected, and identified regulation), and amotivation.
 The questions asked as part of academic motivation research (e.g., “Why do you go to college?”) are in accordance with this range of motivations.
-Thus, academic motivation can be understood as the motivation to decide and continue one’s university studies (Wilkesmann et al., 2012).
+Thus, academic motivation can be understood as the motivation to decide to continue one’s university studies (Wilkesmann et al., 2012).

 Results

-Participants were divided randomly into two groups: 17 people in the gratitude journal group, and 17 people in the positive journal group.
-Both groups were made up of predominantly male participants (for the gratitude group, male = 12, for the positive group, male = 11), but potential differences in the responses given by male and female participants were not analyzed in the present study.
+Participants were divided randomly into two groups: 17 people were included in the gratitude journal group, and 17 people were in the positive journal group.
+Both groups were made up of predominantly male participants (for the gratitude group, male = 12; for the positive group, male = 11), but potential differences in the responses given by male and female participants were not analyzed in the present study.

 NEO-FFI

-The NEO-FFI was used to characterize this particular cohort with regard to personality traits, and verify whether there were latent differences between groups in that respect prior to the intervention (even though, as mentioned before, participants were randomly assigned to each group).
-Because we did not expect that personality traits would change in any substantial way during the duration of the intervention, the items of the NEO-FFI were only collected once (Week 0).
+The NEO-FFI was used to characterize this particular cohort with regard to personality traits and to verify whether there were latent differences between groups in that respect prior to the intervention (even though, as mentioned before, participants were randomly assigned to each group).
+Because we did not expect that personality traits would change in any substantial way over the duration of the intervention, the items of the NEO-FFI were only collected once (Week 0).

 A two-way repeated measures ANOVA revealed a significant main effect for NEO-FFI factors (F(4, 128) = 28.674), p = 0.000), but no main effect was found for journal type (F(1, 32) = 0.315, p = 0.578); moreover, no interaction was found between NEO-FFI factors and journal type (F(4, 128) = 0.234), p = 0.919).
 Findings from post-hoc tests (Bonferroni correction) showed that the mean score for the NEO-FFI factors differed between N(Neuroticism) < E (Extraversion), N < C (Conscientiousness), E > O (Openness), E > A (Agreeableness), O < C, A < C (p < 0.001), with N (Mean = 23.50, SD=4.67), E (Mean = 29.177, SD = 5.51), O (Mean = 23.59, SD = 4.19), A (Mean = 22.71, SD = 4.05), and C (Mean = 29.35, SD = 3.45).
 Importantly, these results indicate that there were no significant differences between the two groups with regard to personality traits before the start of the intervention.